emacadie/clojure_apps/twitter-retriever/README.md

 # twitter-retriever

-A Clojure app to automate the retrieval of tweets and write them to a database.
+A Clojure app to automate the retrieval of tweets and write them to a database and print them to an HTML file.

-In the (near) future I plan on adding functionality to write them to a file in HTML format and using the WordPress API to add them to WordPress.
+The original plan was to use the WordPress REST API to post them to WordPress.
+I spent some time trying to do this and I was unsuccessful.
+So for the time being you will have to copy and paste.

 You will be able to use cron to run this every day/week/whenever to archive your tweets and/or display them on your site.

 The DB used is Postgres.
 You will need to get your own Twitter OAuth credentials.

-There are a few Clojure namespaces with a "main" function.
-Right now (2018-04-01), twitter_retriever/work.clj is the best one to use.
-The others are just places where I was messing around with different libraries.
+The "main" function is in twitter_retriever/work.clj.

 The OAuth creds are stored in the db in a table called twitter_auth:
 ```sql